1995hnagamin/skk-jisyo.capitalization/README.md

 * Ruby 3.0 or later
 * Bundler 2.2 or later

-The following command will generate `SKK-JISYO.capitalization`.
+The following commands will generate `SKK-JISYO.capitalization`.
 Copy it to an appropriate directory.

 ```